sg-dau/accessibility-statement-generator/outside-scope.md

   <li>PDFs or other office file formats published before 23 September 2018 - unless they're essential to providing a service</li>
   <li>pre-recorded audio and video published before 23 September 2020</li>
   <li>live audio and video</li>
-  <li>maps - as long as essential informaiton is provided in an accessible format such as an address</li>
+  <li>maps - as long as essential information is provided in an accessible format such as an address</li>
   <li>third-party content that is neither funded, developed or under the control of the public sector body</li>
   <li>reproductions of items in heritage collections</li>
   <li>content on intranets or extranets published before 23 September 2019, unless you make a major revision after that date</li>